How Long for Caulk to Dry Before Painting: A Comprehensive Guide

 What should I do if I accidentally paint over wet caulk?

-Allow the caulk to dry completely, then carefully remove the paint using a scraper or solvent if needed.
+Allow the caulk to dry completely before attempting any further action.
+Once dried, carefully remove the paint using a scraper or appropriate solvent to avoid damaging the caulk.

 Is it safe to use caulk in areas with high humidity?